Emblematic songs from 90s cinema

 Songs that defined scenes and moments

-Themes that shaped the emotional narrative
+Topics that marked the emotional narrative

 Legacy and musical significance of the 90s